 … the OCD has become worse over time

-... you're done with all the arguing and there's no let up.
+… they’re done with all the arguing and there appears to be no let-up.
 In fact, arguing causes stress which in return is likely to worsen the symptoms of OCD.

-... you feel desperate and alone and the very person you should be able to talk too isn’t available to you
+… they feel desperate and alone and the very person they should be able to talk too is having a really hard time themselves.

-It may even seem like your partner is so absorbed by their own problems that they barely have time for anything that affects and bothers you personally.
+It may seem to you too like your partner is so absorbed by their own problems that they barely have time for anything that bothers you personally.

 4 Steps to taking control – together you can beat OCD